FlyingZXC/cuda-cvlbc/README.md

 Complilation
 ============

-This code is compiled with g++ and cuda-toolbox-8.0.
+This project is compiled with g++ and cuda-toolbox-8.0.

 Usage